lrahbek/ACM_assignments/README.md

 # Assignment 1

 This repository contains the code for assignment 1 in the course 'Advanced Cognitive Modeling' as a part of our Master in Cognitive Science.

-The project is completed by study group 2: Cassandra, Astrid, Sofie and Laura.
+The project is completed by study group 2: Cassandra, Astrid, Sofie, and Laura.

 *Hand-in date: 18-02-2025*